Nevada Labor Laws Guide

 Background checks are allowed by all employers (but not required) and are subject to the Federal Fair Credit Reporting Act.

-This act regulates the collection, accuracy, and distribution of information in the Consumer Financial Protection Bureau — all employers must ensure they are following those requirements.
+This act regulates the collection, accuracy, and distribution of information by the Consumer Financial Protection Bureau — all employers must ensure they are following these requirements.

-Only certain positions do require background checks in Nevada, so let’s see which ones.
+Only certain positions require background checks in Nevada, including:

 Credit and investigative check laws

-The state of Nevada implements its own law regarding credit and investigative checks, and in the majority of instances, these checks are prohibited.
-Meaning — employers are not allowed to obtain credit reports on their employees and applicants.
+The state of Nevada has its own laws regarding credit and investigative checks, and in most instances, these checks are prohibited.
+In other words, employers aren’t allowed to obtain credit reports on their employees and applicants.

 There are certain exceptions to the rule — so let’s see under which circumstances employers are allowed to do so, or even required to do so by the law.